-A summons was served on young El kins at his country home at Elkins to appear before the federal court to anappear before the fuertal court of the swer the charge.
-In a talk over the long-distance tele-phone, Senator Elkins said: "My son never promised to marry this young woman, and there is nothing in it.
-Donies the whole charge ab-
+ing man is a brother of Kath-The young man is a brother of Kath-erine Elkins, who is reported engaged to marry the Duke of Abruzzi.
+A summons was served on young El-kins at his country home at Elkins to appear before the federal court to an-upon the charge.
+In a talk over the long-distance tele-phone, Senator Elkins said: .
+"My son never promised to marry this young woman, and there is nothing Denies the whole charge absolutely.